dmliao/amorphous/_posts/2014-07-24-deploying-on-do.md

 ---
 layout: post
-title: Deploying Node.JS with DigitalOcean (2014)
+title: Node.JS on DigitalOcean (2014)
 ---

 _This post was written in 2014, as a series of notes when I was setting up my first server.
 It's a mess, and it's incomplete, but I keep it here for posterity's sake.
 The guide offered here may be severely out of date!_